cj-mills/christianjmills/_posts/2022-6-28-Fastai-to-LibTorch-to-Unity-Tutorial-Windows-2.md

 ## Summary

-This post covered creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference with these TorchScript modules using [LibTorch](https://pytorch.org/cppdocs/installing.html).
+This post covered creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference with TorchScript modules using [LibTorch](https://pytorch.org/cppdocs/installing.html).
 Part 3 will cover the required modifications for the original Unity project to use this DLL.